Back Labor Pain: Causes, Complications, and Prevention

 What causes Back Labor?

-The best way to relieve back labor is to get the laboring mother off of her back.
-If the back labor is thought to be caused by fetal position, there are techniques that can be used to change the position of the baby.
-If the cause of back labor is unknown, using the proven techniques for repositioning the baby is a good place to start.
+The best way to relieve back labor is to get the mother off of her back.
+If it is thought to be caused by fetal position, there are techniques that can be used to change the position of the baby.
+If the cause is unknown, using the proven techniques for repositioning the baby is a good place to start.
 Other comfort measures can also be helpful.

 Techniques to help improve fetal position: